inpgbburda/FlyMatic/docs/system-design/ms_communication.md

 Bytes are sent in ascending order (Power_1 to Power_4)

 ## Period of sending
-Frames are sent from MainUnit to AuxUnit cyclicaly with `10ms` period.
+Frames shall be sent from MainUnit to AuxUnit cyclicaly with `10ms` period.

-## Bus settings
-Bus details:
-    - MainUnit is a master of communication.
+MainUnit shall be a master of communication.
-    - Motorola mode
-    - first edge of SCK as latching event
-    - low SCK state assummed as idle
-    - 8 bit format of data frame